This section discusses how to install sample data if you got the Magento software in any of the following ways:

 If you’re a contributing developer, refer to Install by cloning repositories.

-To install sample data using the command line, enter the following command as the Magento file system owner:
+To install sample data using the command line, enter the following command as the file system owner in the

-If you’re installing sample data after installing Magento, you must also run the following command to update the database and schema:
+If you’re installing sample data after installing Magento, you must also run the following command to update the database and schema in the

 You are required to authenticate to complete the action.